schnedo/imapmaildir/README.md

 > [!CAUTION]
 > The project is still in early development and not ready for
 > production use.
-Expect bugs and crashes.
+There will be breaking changes without further notice.

 ## Usage